danielwoodie/fireplace/contentcalendar.md

 blog/post-3.md -- How to Calculate Your FIRE Number

 ## On future value calculator
-## 1. Get numbers to round correctly2
+## 1. Fix how line is drawn.
+Defeated by this.
+May just be a mobile thing?
-## 2. Get numbers to count up correctly.
+## 2. Reformat the buttons.
-## 3. Add a dollar sign where relevant.
+## 3. Add some error options.
+## 4. Add the error area on the graph.

 #### Take a break for a few days